koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 Page hit ratio: Page recycling frequency is a supplementary metric for page refault.
 When page refault always appears, page hit ratio declines.

-Page cache recycling frequency: Page cache recycling will be triggered when the overhead rises and causes insufficient Memory.
+Page cache recycling frequency: Page cache recycling will be triggered when the overhead rises and causes insufficient memory.
 And at the time, cold page is rare.